6 min read

 Most of us small business owners dream of the day when our business expands past what we can manage by ourselves.
 If you find yourself in that fantastic position and you are ready to add another member to your LLC, you will need to redo the above paperwork in accordance with the agreement between yourself and the new partner.

 If you get to this point and ask, "What next?"
 The biggest question is, "Do you need a lawyer to help you with all of this?
 To help you setup the LLC?
-Draft the operating agreement?"
+And to draft the operating agreement?"
 Sometimes, yes (especially if you have multiple owners).
 But more often than not for single-owner businesses, you don't need a lawyer to start your business.
 Read our post to find out what best applies to your scenario.
-Or alternatively, you can get an editable operating agreement (and a lot more) by using Legal GPS.